AdvancedResearchComputing/examples/apptainer/README.md

 **4. Isolation and complex installs**:

 Each container is its own isolated environment.
-If you are working with conflicting libraries, different Python versions, or niche tools that are painful to install — do it once inside a container and never repeat it.
+If you are working with conflicting libraries, different Python versions, or niche tools that are painful to install, do it once inside a container and never repeat it.

 ---